Skip to content

 player_hand.add_child(p_card)

-#Now that hands are dealt, we set focus to a player card as game starts.
+#Now that hands are dealt, we set focus to fight button

 func _process(_delta):